 NCOPE Residents have specific responsibilities, which are identified in the Standards of Accreditation for the Orthotic/Prosthetic Residency Program (PDF).
-The resident assumes these responsibilities which include the following during the period of their residency:
+The Resident assumes these responsibilities which include the following over the period of their residency:

-Register with NCOPE as a resident prior to the start of the residency program.
+Register with NCOPE as a Resident prior to the start of their residency program.
 (Registering 2 weeks prior to the residency start date is required and up to 30 days in advance is recommended).
-All registration materials must be provided to NCOPE within 30 days after beginning your residency if not included with the registration form.
-These materials include:
+The following registration materials must be provided to NCOPE within 30 days after beginning your residency if not included with the registration form:

-- Sealed official transcripts from the college or university which conferred your undergraduate or graduate degree
+- Sealed official Master’s Orthotics & Prosthetics transcripts from the college or university which conferred your degree

-Transcripts can be sent directly to NCOPE from the school, but must be received within 60 days of beginning your residency
+Transcripts can be sent directly to NCOPE from the school, but must be received within 30 days after beginning your residency

-- Copy of certificate of completion from CAAHEP accredited Bachelor’s degree in Orthotics & Prosthetics or post-baccalaureate program in Orthotics and/or Prosthetics (if applicable).
+Copy of certificate of completion from CAAHEP accredited Bachelor’s degree in Orthotics & Prosthetics or post-baccalaureate program in Orthotics and/or Prosthetics (if applicable).

 - Registration Fee of $1800 dollars (12-month single discipline residency)

 - Registration Fee of $3600 dollars (18-month dual discipline residency)

 NCOPE accepts payment by check, money order or by credit card.
-Please note that credit card payments will be assessed a convenience fee to the total amount due. $41.25 will be added to the $1500 dollar 12-month single discipline residency registration fee and $82.50 will be added to the $3,000 dollar 18-month dual discipline residency registration fee.
-Payment in full is expected at the time of registration; NCOPE does not offer a payment plan.
+Please note that credit card payments will be assessed a convenience fee to the total amount due. $41.25 will be added to the $1800 dollar 12-month single discipline residency registration fee and $82.50 will be added to the $3,600 dollar 18-month dual discipline residency registration fee.
+NCOPE does not offer a payment plan.

 - Clinical hours must be complete prior to the start of a resident’s program.